njmiklos/thesis-scripts-har-smart-home/README.md

 This repository covers working with timeseries sensor data in preparation for a model training, including:
 - 📡 Data Acquisition: Communicating with a local InfluxDB instance to collect and save sensor data to .csv files, parsing a file listing annotated acitvity episodes.
 - 📊 Data Analysis: Generating statistical summaries based on annotated episodes, creating scatter plots, timeseries graphs, and histograms from sensor readings, correlating features, combining plots into grids.
-- 🧹 Data Processing: Transforming, resampling, denoising, segmenting, synchronizing, and merging timeseries sensor data, annotating sensor data.
+- 🧹 Data Processing: Transforming, resampling, denoising, segmenting, synchronizing, merging, and annotating sensor data.
 - 🤖 Inference: Predicting annotations for sensor data with deep learning and foundation models, and evaluating their quality against true annotations.
 - 🗃️ Utils: Generic functions for handling files, logging, setting up the working evironment for the project.
 # 🛠️ Usage Instructions